Lungren2/PyProcessor/docs/FFMPEG_INTEGRATION.md

 ## FFmpeg Requirements

+### External FFmpeg (Default Mode)

 - FFmpeg must be installed on the system and available in the PATH
 - Minimum recommended version: FFmpeg 4.0 or higher
 - For hardware acceleration, appropriate drivers must be installed

+### Bundled FFmpeg (Packaged Mode)

+The application can also be packaged with FFmpeg binaries included, eliminating the need for users to install FFmpeg separately.
+In this mode:

+- No external FFmpeg installation is required
+- FFmpeg binaries are included in the application package
+- The application automatically uses the bundled FFmpeg

+See [Packaging](PACKAGING.md) for details on how to bundle FFmpeg with the application.

 ## FFmpeg Wrapper